s2010/movieWebsite/README.md

 ## Why this Project?

-was build to establish a foundation in core programming concepts using Python and understand the role a simple web server has in receiving a request, executing a block of code and generating a response
+This project was build to establish a foundation in core programming concepts using Python and understand the role a simple web server has in receiving a request, executing a block of code and generating a response

 # Quickstart
 ### Requirements